SS Pennsylvania (1872): 1874 hurricane

 Command of the ship thereby devolved upon the ship's third officer, Charles Rivers, but Rivers, apparently in a state of shock, proved incapable of action.
 Fortunately, one of the ship's small complement of passengers, Cornelius L. Brady, was a ships' master himself with recent experience of such a crisis.
 Brady had been the hero in the shipwreck of the SS Atlantic less than a year prior, where his courageous action in personally establishing a rope to shore was credited with saving as many as 250 lives.
-Now he was now about to lead another rescue effort.
+Now he was about to lead another rescue effort.
 Brady quickly ordered the crew to secure the damaged upper forward hatches with hatches from the lower deck, in order to stop the further flow of water into the ship.
 A delegation of the crew then implored Brady to take command, a proposal which he accepted.
 Brady made his way ondeck to the midships wheelhouse, where he ordered the helmsman to turn the ship into the wind.
 He then rang the engine room to reduce the ship's speed to dead slow.

 The ship was to survive another five days of battering from high seas until February 28, when the storm finally broke, after which Brady brought the ship home safely to Philadelphia, albeit a week late.
 The drama was not quite over however.
 Having just saved a $600,000 ship and its $250,000 cargo along with the passengers and crew from destruction, Brady felt insulted by a gift of just $1,000 offered by the American Steamship Company.
 He promptly sued for the full salvage value of the vessel, and in the subsequent court case, in which one witness after another testified in his favour, Brady was eventually awarded the sum of $4,000 plus $200 expenses, which after legal fees netted him the significantly improved sum of $2,550.